-This lesson is going to cover the contribution of Carl Jung to psychology by looking at:
+This lesson is going to cover the contribution of Carl Jung to psychology.
+Our discussion breaks down as follows:

 Carl Jung is a Neo-Freudian that was very influential in many areas of thought.
-His impact was not just to psychology but also art, literature, and philosophy.
+He impacted not only psychology, but also art, literature, and philosophy.
 Jung was originally a student of Freud's that became a friend and confidante for him.
 Over time, he started to develop different ideas about unconsciousness.

-Particularly, he focused on dreams, symbols, and their role within the unconscious, as opposed to Freud's focus on these sort of urges and desires of the id.
-Jung said that the personality was composed of three parts just like Freud.
+Particularly, he focused on dreams, symbols, and their role within the unconscious, as opposed to Freud's focus on the urges and desires of the id.
+Jung said that the personality was composed of three parts, just like Freud.

 Also like Freud, he stated that the ego is the central part of our personality and controls all of our conscious thoughts.
 Jung expanded on the idea of the ego by saying that a person's ego can either be: